CrocoDillon/universal-react-redux-boilerplate/README.md

 - [x] React (ES6) with JSX, transpiled and bundled with webpack and babel
 - [x] Development strategy using webpack’s development middleware
 - [x] Hot Module Replacement (HMR) in development
+- [x] Sass and Autoprefixer with CSS hot loading
 - [ ] Production strategy using hashes for cache invalidation
 - [ ] Going universal with server-side rendering (SSR)
 - [ ] Handle application state with Redux